Hibachi Shrimp (Benihana Copycat)

 It is one of the easiest recipes to make at home.
 These shrimp come together in under 20 minutes using a few ingredients.

-Homemade Japanese shrimps are super economical too.
-Plus you can adopt them as per your taste.
+Homemade Japanese shrimp are super economical, too.
+Plus, you can adopt them to your liking.
 Add more or less soy sauce, or add a splash of hot sauce to make them spic.

-You can double or triple the recipes but keep in mind to stir fry them in batches.
-If you add too many shrimp to the pan together, they will steam instead of stir-frying, and their taste will alter.
+You can double or triple the recipes but remember to stir-fry them in batches.
+If you add too many shrimp to the pan, they will steam instead of stir-frying, and their taste will alter.

 Ingredients

-Oil & Butter – Japanese steakhouse make their shrimp in a combination of vegetable oil and salted or unsalted butter, which I do too.
+Oil & Butter – Japanese steakhouses fry their shrimp in oil and salted or unsalted butter, which I also do.

-If you want to make this recipe dairy free, then feel free to replace butter with oil.
+If you want to make this dairy-free recipe, replace butter with oil.

 Shrimp – Fresh shrimp or frozen shrimp both work great in this recipe.
 If using frozen shrimp, then make sure to thaw them before using.

-I use medium shrimp, but small or jumbo works well too.
-Just keep in consideration the time of cooking.
-If the shrimp are small, then cook them for 3-4 minutes and if you are using jumbo shrimp, then cook them for 7-8 minutes.
+I use medium shrimp, but small or jumbo works well, too.
+Just keep in mind the time of cooking.
+If the shrimp are small, cook them for 3-4 minutes, and if you are using jumbo shrimp, cook them for 7-8 minutes.

 Zucchini – I added zucchini and onions for a nice bite.
-You can add other vegetables like mushrooms, boy choy, broccoli, bell peppers, etc.
+You can add other vegetables like mushrooms, bok choy, broccoli, bell peppers, etc.

-Soy Sauce – This Japanese Hibachi shrimp recipe is flavored only with dark soy sauce, which gives an umami flavor.
-Use low-sodium soy sauce if you wish.
+Soy Sauce – This Japanese Hibachi shrimp recipe is flavored only with soy sauce, which gives it an umami flavor.
+You can use low-sodium soy sauce if you wish.

 Others – You will also need fresh ginger, garlic, salt, and pepper.